Aer0Sol/CTF-Writeups/wild-signatures/writeup.md

     to_verif = user_msg + sig[len(user_msg):]
 ```

 we can just send part of the pubkey and the remaining will be considered from the pre-existing signature.
-So to make life easier and to pass the verification check from ` parse_and_vfy_sig()` more often, we can send just a *single byte* to the server and check if it passes the verification check, if not, we close the connection and open an another one and repeat this until the signature verifies.
+So to make life easier and to pass the verification check from `parse_and_vfy_sig()` more often, we can send just a *single byte* to the server and check if it passes the verification check, if not, we close the connection and open an another one and repeat this until the signature verifies.

-This is feasible as there is a 1/255 chance of us landing on the right byte.
+This is feasible as there is a **1/255** chance of us landing on the right byte. \
+...so there will be a bit of waiting involved.

-Note as the first 32 bytes of every signature is the same, once we hit the right byte, we send it 4 times to the server to pass the verification check fully to get the flag.
+Note as the first 32 bytes of every signature is the same, once we hit the right byte, we send it 4 times to the server to pass the verification check completely to get the flag.

+### Intended Solve?

+Apparently the intended solve required us to find points of low order on this curve but this too works, overall was an easy challenge.

 ## Solve script